DuckEverlasting/Adventure-Cave/README.md

 * Think about implementing "get all"

+* Add a menu to the beginning of the game similar to the one at the end.

+* Add an intro (and on restart, offer the chance to skip the intro)

 * Additional actions to consider:
     - Talk (this one could be a bit of a rabbit hole)
     - Status (check status)